What is business van insurance?

 What our van insurance expert says

-Advertising your business on your van is not only a good way to get your business name out there, but it can also put-off would-be thieves.
-If you’re unlucky and it does go on to get stolen, having the signage on the van could help the police track it down.
+Advertising your business on your van is not only a good way to get your company seen, but it can also put-off would-be thieves.
+If it does go on to get stolen, having signage on your van could help the police track it down.
 In the eyes of many insurers this makes it less of a risk, which can be rewarded with a discount.

 Head of van insurance